-Local domestic and sexual violence programs can participate in group/regional trainings and request individual technical assistance on a variety of subjects, including but not limited to, organizational development, program planning and management, information systems, social media management, anti-oppression, prevention and state/ federal compliance issues.
+Local domestic and sexual violence programs can participate in group/regional trainings and request individual technical assistance on a variety of subjects, including but not limited to, organizational development, program planning and management, information systems, social media/external communication management, anti-oppression, prevention and state/ federal compliance issues.

 Community education increases the community's awareness of the issue and how to address it effectively.
 Community education provides information to agencies or organizations about domestic and sexual violence, as well as resources and referral information for the purpose of working with someone who is experiencing violence.